 - Remove to a plate once finished.

-How to Make the Blue Cheese Gravy
+How to Make a Blue Cheese Gravy

 Start as you would making any other gravy: melt the butter in a saucepan, then add the flour and cook for a few minutes, until just starting to brown.
-Add the chicken stock and let simmer until it reaches your desired thickness.
+Add chicken stock and let simmer until it reaches your desired thickness.

 Now generously pour that glorious sauce all over your filet mignon.
 Okay, don’t do too much: let the steak shine!